jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Adjustment required
 (2) The lessor must adjust their income and expenditure calculated for the lease asset by including an adjustment in a return of income for the tax year corresponding to the income year after the adjustment year.
 Amount of adjustment
-(3) The amount of the adjustment is calculated using the formula—total depreciation losses6.
+(3) The amount of the adjustment is calculated using the formula— total depreciation losses 6.
 Definition of item in formula
 (4) In the formula, total depreciation losses is the total amount of depreciation loss for the lease asset for which the lessor is allowed a deduction in the period that begins with the start of the term of the lease and ends with the end of the adjustment year.
 Income